CalebQ42/stupid-backend/README.md

   - Authentication provided, but specific uses are left up to the implementation.
 - All of the above, but with multiple apps using the same backend.
   - Each app will have a seperate App ID.
+  - Users will be shared between multiple apps.

 ## Base URLs